silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 Properties defined in *static $db* are automatically casted to their [data-types](data-types) when used in templates.
 You can also cast the return-values of your custom functions (e.g. your "virtual properties").
-Calling those functions directly will still return whatever type your php-code generates, but using the *obj()*-method or accessing through a template will cast the value according to the $casting-definition.
+Calling those functions directly will still return whatever type your PHP code generates, but using the *obj()*-method or accessing through a template will cast the value according to the $casting-definition.

 	:::php